dazinator/Dazinator.Extensions/src/Pipelines/README.md

 - 🔍 Use inspectors for centralized error tracking

 ### Performance
-- 🚀 Run independent operations in parallel using `UseParallelBranches`
+- 🚀 Run independent operations in parallel using branches per input and driving input from Chunks or Individual items etc - setting concurrency options as needed.
 - ⏱️ Use performance inspectors to identify bottlenecks
 - 🎯 Keep middleware focused and lightweight